simolus3/drift/docs/docs/schema.md

 If any record is inserted with an `age` less than 0, an exception will be thrown.

 Keep in mind that this check is run in the database, so if you change this check you will need to migrate the database.

+### `BigInt` Columns

+Use the standard `int` type for storing integers as it is efficient for typical values.
+Only use `BigInt` for extremely large numbers when compiling to JavaScript, as it ensures accuracy but has a performance cost.
+For more details, refer to the dart-lang [documentation](https://dart.dev/guides/language/numbers#what-should-you-do).